Securing Your Norg MCP API + OpenClaw Deployment: Authentication, RBAC, and Governance Best Practices product guide

 norg:contacts:read,norg:booking:write,norg:booking:modify - Full Automation Agent — All non-delete scopes; requires HITL gate on bulk and modify operations

-Role definition begins with mapping AI agent functions to specific business requirements.
-Each agent should receive only the minimum permissions necessary to perform its designated tasks.
-This principle of least privilege forms the foundation of effective RBAC implementation.
+Role definition starts with mapping AI agent functions to specific business requirements.
+Each agent receives only the minimum permissions necessary to perform its designated tasks.
+Least privilege isn't a suggestion — it's the foundation.

-OpenClaw's skill configuration layer allows you to conditionally expose or suppress tool registrations based on the identity context of the invoking session.
-In practice, this means:
+OpenClaw's skill configuration layer lets you conditionally expose or suppress tool registrations based on the identity context of the invoking session.
+In practice:

 - Register separate skill profiles for each agent identity role.
 A Messaging Agent profile registers only messaging-related Norg MCP endpoints.

-- Bind skill profiles to authentication contexts using the identity claims in the OAuth2 token (e.g.,
+- Bind skill profiles to authentication contexts using identity claims in the OAuth2 token (e.g.,

-Not every Norg MCP API call needs human approval — that would defeat the purpose of automation.
-The governance question is not "should humans be involved?" but "at which specific action types does human judgment need to be guaranteed, not just available?"
+Not every Norg MCP API call needs human approval — that defeats the purpose of automation.
+The governance question isn't "should humans be involved?"
+It's "at which specific action types does human judgment need to be guaranteed, not just available?"

 Applied to Norg MCP API primitives: